Find Legal Aid

 What Does Free Legal Aid Entail?

 Voluntary legal representation is aimed at the poor or financially challenged individuals.
-They also cover services offered to government, educational, religious, civic, and charitable organizations that are dedicated to helping the poor.
-Although pro bono is translated by many to mean legal assistance for free, it also covers those legal services that are provided at significantly low rates.
-The rates charged help the attorney to address some unavoidable costs such as the expense of filing a claim and other similar expenses.
+Pro bono legal services also cover services offered to government as well as educational, religious, civic, and charitable organizations that are dedicated to helping the poor.
+Although pro bono is understood by many to mean legal assistance for free, it also covers those legal services that are provided at significantly lower rates.
+Lower rates charged help the attorney to address some unavoidable costs in any legal matter such as the expense of filing a claim and other similar expenses.

 Voluntary legal assistance also applies when an attorney devotes time and effort to amending or improving the legal system or a particular law without expecting any compensation.
 Voluntary legal representation also involves contributing financial resources to firms that offer legal assistance at no fee to members of the community who cannot afford to pay attorneys.